The Proving Duel

 Here we go.

 Tecovis sighed.
-"I'm not in the mood Dense.
+"I'm sore enough as it is, Dense.
 Go bother some other-"

-"You don't even know what I'm about to say and already you're getting fiesty."
+"You don't even know what I'm about to say, and already you're getting feisty."

-Slide got into Dense's face and said, "He's not interested, take the hint and leave."
+Slide got into Dense's face and said, "He's not interested cheesehead, take the hint and leave."

 "Slide!"